I wanted to

 If we personally decide to remove ourselves from God’s household, because we

-have somehow taken offense and been stumbled by what God has allowed, or perhaps
+have somehow taken offense and been stumbled by what Jehovah has permitted—or perhaps

 angels, when the result is the same and neither ones remain within God’s temple?
 Isn’t that why Satan is so